 The dangers of Black women believing that perpetual sadness is normal robs us of so much, including what Harper named as our “birthright” as women “to experience happiness and joy”.
 In addition to refusing to see depression as a way of life, Black women must stop seeing depression as our fault.
 A host of factors, including brain chemistry, genetics and life events, are at work.
 Likewise, we also must recognize the triggers of incredibly high stress, financial strain and major life events that can collide and cause us to not be our best selves.

 We can’t always control the factors and triggers that bring depression into our lives but we do have the power to dictate how we respond to them.
 While many recommend those living with PDD, get active, watch their diet and rest—the steps for Black women must go much further beyond that.

 We have to be willing to be honest and transparent about our pain with those who love and know us best.
 “I’m not okay” needs to replace “I’m fine,” because too often, it is the truth.
 And, as we live in that honesty, we must also release the idea that we are burdening others.
 Those who truly love us would much rather hear us “ramble” and “vent” over coffee or FaceTime than miss us because we are gone.
 They love us as much as we love them.

-Most importantly, we must also be willing to seek the help of licensed professionals who will assist us, through talk therapy and/or medication, on our journey towards wellness.
+Most importantly, we must also be willing to seek the help of licensed professionals who will assist us, through group therapy and/or medication, on our journey towards wellness.
 There is nothing weak or defeatist about seeking help.
 It doesn’t mean we’ve given up or that we lack faith.
 It simply honors the truth that we are at our best when we are in community with others.